Which clipper blade should I use?

 If a blade has gone beyond its useful life with the clipper, don’t throw it away!
 It makes a handy tool for mane shortening without pulling.

-For more information on clipping, and to view our range of products, click here.
+To view our wide range of clipping products, click here.